BlurryZMan/BlurryZMan.github.io/README.md

+todo:

+how to make it read the txtfiles in a certain order responsiveness error handling in parsing the txtfiles

+document
-instructions for updating the blog:
+make instructions for updating

+dark mode toggle